Learn

 Sometimes this means you’ll achieve your financial independence number earlier, and other times this means you’ll hit it later.
 Either way, don’t stress - what really matters is you’re consistently investing, whether that be every week, fortnight, month, or quarter.

-Simply head over to the Goals page and select "Financial Independence".
+Simply head over to the Goals.

 Financial Independence Goal Setting